-Big Data refers to technologies and initiatives that involve data that is too diverse, fast-changing or massive for conventional technologies, skills and infrastructure to address efficiently.
-These include a wide variety of apps such as genomics, clickstream analysis, customer Sentiment analysis, log data collection and ad technology.
+Big Data refers to initiatives where data is too diverse, fast-changing or massive for conventional technologies, skills and infrastructure to address efficiently.
+For example, genomics, clickstream analysis, customer sentiment analysis, log data collection and ad technology all require effective storage, management, and processing of big data.

 Content Management and Delivery

-Content management comprises a diverse set of applications that store and serve content, as well as the associated metadata.
-These apps include e-commerce websites, online publications, web content management systems (CMS), document management, archives and others.
+Content management refers to a diverse set of applications that store and serve content, as well as metadata.
+These apps include e-commerce websites, online publications, web content management systems (CMS), document management, archives and more.

 Customer Data Management

-Customer Data Management refers to applications that store data and metadata about customers, members, citizens or any type of user.
-It encompasses a variety of applications, like subscriber data management, customer relationship management (CRM), gaming user profiles, biometrics, identity and access management (IAM), and enterprise resource planning (ERP).
+Customer Data Management refers to applications that store data and metadata specifically about its customers, members or users.
+Applications for subscriber data management, customer relationship management (CRM), gaming user profiles, biometrics, identity and access management (IAM), and enterprise resource planning (ERP) all house customer data.

 Database-as-a-Service (DBaaS) refers to a system that provides developers access to database capacity — storage, reads and writes — on-demand.